2008 NBA draft

 The 2008 NBA Draft was the final time that the Seattle SuperSonics made an NBA Draft appearance, as well as the final time that the Sonics appeared in official media publications.
 In early July, the franchise relocated to Oklahoma City, Oklahoma, and was renamed the Oklahoma City Thunder.
 The Thunder made their first NBA Draft appearance in 2009.
 This draft also marked the first time that an NBA D-League player was drafted.
+As of 2025, there are six active players from this draft who are still playing in the NBA: Russell Westbrook, Kevin Love, Eric Gordon, Brook Lopez, Nicolas Batum and DeAndre Jordan.

 Draft selections

 Notable undrafted players

 These players were not selected in the 2008 NBA Draft but have played in the NBA.